marvin-splitt/storefront-frontend/README.md

 This project is part of the Udacity Full-Stack Javascript Nanodegree

 It is an E-Commerce plattform for buying cool stuff, build with Angular.
 It is currently only with mocked data and orders.
-In the future I will try to connect it with my backend so it is a fully functionable platform.
+In the future I will try to connect it with my backend so it is a fully functional platform.
 Also I will improve styling and user interaction.
-This is just a small MVP with minimal funtionality and styling.
+Currently this is just a small MVP with minimal funtionality and styling to pass the project requirements.

 ## Get started